How to Cope with Loneliness in Long Distance Relationship

 10. Pray, pray and pray

 Some believe in a Higher Being, some do not.
 If you are one of those who believe your prayers are being heard (and being answered), then pray.
 Open up your heart and share whatever is in there; maybe fear, loneliness, hesitation and doubts.
-Pray for yourself, pray for your loved one, pray for the relationship and pray for everything that is in your mind.
-Keep on praying and pour your heart out.
-You may not always get the answer you want but you will surely get the answer you need.
+Pray for yourself, pray for your loved one, pray for the relationship and the challenges you are facing everyday being in LDR.
+Pour your heart out and keep on praying until you either find your peace and go your own way or finally reach the end of the tunnel to a happy reunion.